hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/canton-network-overview/index.rst

 To participate in the network, a party must designate one or more validator nodes to host their data.
 This relationship, known as **Party Hosting**, is established through a **topology transaction**.

 ..
 TODO: Add link to topology transaction

+**Advice on using Parties for wallet providers**

+Unlike Ethereum or Bitcoin addresses, creating parties has a cost associated to them and they create state on the validator node which means that they're not as ephemeral as on other chains.
+Therefore, it's suggested to avoid using parties for use cases such as “deposit addresses”.

+* For wallets, it's suggested to aim for one Party per key pair to represent the wallet.
+* For custodians, it's suggested aiming for one Party per account/wallet.
+* For exchanges, it's suggested aiming for one, or few parties for the exchange vault and using memo tags for tracking deposits.
+See :ref:`here <deposits-into-exchanges>` for more information.

 Consequences & Implications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^